 Basic principles of recording and mixing sound for film and video.
 Includes voice-over, automatic dialog replacement (ADR), foley, ambience, special effects and music.
 Emphasis on analog and digital recording techniques in the field as well as in a controlled environment.
-Prerequisites: (TCM100 and TCM136) or permission of Instructor.
+Prerequisites: (A grade of C or better in (TCM100 and TCM136) or permission of Instructor.

-TCM121 3 credits 3 periods Story Theory for Film, Television and Media

-Introduction to story theory and structure as it applies to screenwriting for feature films, television programs (one-hour dramas and sitcoms) and related media.
+Story Theory for Film, Television and Media Introduction to story theory and structure as it applies to screenwriting for feature films, television programs (one-hour dramas and sitcoms) and related media.
 Prerequisites: None.